MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/plan-deployment.md

     - SPF_Provider: Provider
     - SPF_Usage: Usage

 ## Plan capacity

-- Database storage: 5 GB is sufficient even for large SPF databases.
+- **Database storage**: 5 GB is sufficient even for large SPF databases.
-- Web service: By default, SPF supports up to 1000 concurrent requests for its web services.
+- **Web service**: By default, SPF supports up to 1000 concurrent requests for its web services.
 We recommend this be a lower number in a production environment.
-You can change this configuration by specifying the value for the MaxRequestsPerTimeSlot key in the C:\inetpub\SPF\web.config file.
+You can change this configuration by specifying the value for the `MaxRequestsPerTimeSlot` key in the *C:\inetpub\SPF\web.config* file.
-- Hardware recommendations: The following server scenarios each pertain to the recommendations listed in the following table.
+- **Hardware recommendations**: The following server scenarios each pertain to the recommendations listed in the following table.
     - Virtual Machine Manager (VMM) with or without SQL Server
     - Service Provider Foundation with or without SQL Server